 They go out rat-catching in the village, and they find plenty of employment.
-The Tale of Samuel Whiskers They charge so much a dozen, and earn their living very comfortably.
+They charge so much a dozen, and earn their living very comfortably.

-They hang up the rats' tails in a row on the barn door, to show how many they have caught has always been afraid of rats;

-- dozens and dozens of them.
+They hang up the rats' tails in a row on the barn door, to show how many they have caught-dozens and dozens of them.